 Playing by the Rules

-This story will be shorter than my others, and hopefully a bit different.
+A/N This story will be shorter than my others, and hopefully a bit different.
 I'm aiming to post a daily chapter until it's complete - targeting next weekend for the final chapter - but haven't finished writing the story yet.
+Starts at first task of Tournament.
+Harry/Hermione

 Chapter 1 - The First Task